lindeli31/AE/README.md

 1. **Factor Correlation:** $\text{corr}(\hat{Z}, Z)^2$ averaged after optimal permutation and sign flips
 2. **Procrustes MSE:** $\|\hat{Z} - ZQ\|_F^2$ where $Q$ is the optimal orthogonal transformation

-All alignment-aware metrics use the Hungarian algorithm to find optimal factor correspondences.

 ---